 I get a lot of questions about social media.
 Everyone hears the names and terms buzzing around the internet and on the news.
 Facebook.
 Twitter.
 LinkedIn.
-Foursquare.
 Pinterest?
-Many people just throw up their hands and mark the whole concept up to something that’s owned and understood by another generation.
+Many people just throw up their hands and mark the whole concept up as something that’s owned and understood by another generation.
 Well, let me take a few minutes of your day and try to shed some light on the most popular social media sites and how you might integrate them into your personal or business marketing strategy.
 You might actually find a way to get some enjoyment out of it along the way too.

 Disclaimer for the haters.
-This is an overview and not an all encompassing guide to social media.
+This is an overview and not an all-encompassing guide to social media.
 This is how I see it but someone else will surely use social media in different ways.
 To lead you off in a completely different direction checkout “18 cool things people do on Twitter” for an idea of how creative people can be.

 If you haven’t seen the movie, see it.
 It’s great and it will give you a good overview of how Facebook came to be.
 What I like about Facebook is that it intimately connects you with people that you care about.
 It doesn’t matter if they’re friends or business acquaintances, Facebook allows you to get to know people better and stay connected on a regular basis.

 Here’s an example.
 I have cousins that do not live in the Northeast Ohio area.
 Sadly, I hardly ever see them but they use Facebook a lot.
-They post what they’re doing, where they’re going, they post pictures of their kids and their family activities and we exchange quick comments, ask each other questions and have some laughs.
+They post what they’re doing, and where they’re going, they post pictures of their kids and their family activities and we exchange quick comments, ask each other questions and have some laughs.
 For me, Facebook is an invaluable part of my life and it allows me to stay involved in the lives of people that I care about.